Rupa-Veerala/Basics-of-Python/README.md

 6) After every : we are giving space, this is called indentation.
 Indentation is used to make sure that all required statements that are to be executed under a loop are grouped.

+ **break & continue**

+ 1) These are keywords.

+ 2) These are generally used in loops.

+ 3) break - makes the execution complete exit the loop

+ 4) continue - makes the execution skip the current iteration/repetition only.

+**pass statement**

+The pass statement is a null statement.
+But the difference between pass and comment is that comment is ignored by the interpreter whereas pass is not ignored.

+The pass statement is generally used as a placeholder i.e. when the user does not know what code to write.
+So user simply places pass at that line.
+Sometimes, pass is used when the user doesn’t want any code to execute.
+So user simply places pass there as empty code is not allowed in loops, function definitions, class definitions, or in if statements.
+So using pass statement user avoids this error.